JoeDodgson/Readme-Generator/tasklist.md

 DONE -Create a .gitignore and add files and folders which we don't want to upload onto the repo DONE -Write the JS file
-DONE -Structure JS to move variable declaration to the top -Change as much to ES6 as possible
+DONE -Structure JS to move variable declaration to the top DONE -Change as much to ES6 as possible
--Comment through all the code
+DONE -Comment through all the code
 -Record a video showing the tool working
 -Write the readme